 Thanks to (or in spite of) nods from movies like The Hangover 2, Bangkok’s reputation more than precedes it.
 Of course, though, there’s far more to Thailand’s “City of Angels” than simply embracing its wilder side.

-Whether you come to love it or hate it, here are 5 compelling reasons to travel to Bangkok (that don’t involve waking up in a daze with a shaved head or a face tattoo).
+Whether you come to love it or hate it, here are some compelling reasons to travel to Bangkok (that don’t involve waking up in a daze with a shaved head or a face tattoo).